CodeXJainTech/spendquest-frontend/README.md

 ## 🚀 Features

 - 💸 **Manual Expense Logging** — Add transactions with amount, date, and description
+- 💸 **AI receipt scanning** — Add Recipt image to fill the data automatically.
 - 👥 **Simulated Transfers** — “Send” money to friends or merchants to track payments *(no real money moves)*
 - 🔐 **Signed-in Payee Linking** — You can send to payees who are signed in; otherwise, just log the name and transaction manually
 - 📊 **Spending Overview** — View where your money goes, by payee or category
 - 🔒 **Local-Only / Privacy-Friendly** — No real money used or stored; great for cash and budget tracking
 - 🎯 **Simple & Fast UI** — Designed for quick entries and daily usage

 ---